-Over 900 million farm animals are killed every year in the UK for meat.
-Many of these animals are killed by having their throats cut and the vast majority are stunned rendering them unconscious - before this is done.
-However, the law permits Jewish and Muslim communities to slaughter animals according to their religious beliefs, which can involve slaughtering the without stunning them first.
-Whilst the RSPCA acknowledges that due to the religious association of this practice this can be a sensitive issue, it firmly holds the view that all animals should be treated humanely at the time of killing and therefore be stunned prior to slaughter.
+Over one billion terrestrial farm animals are killed every year in the UK for meat.
+Many of these animals are killed by having their throats cut and the vast majority are stunned - rendering them unconscious before this is done.
+However, the law permits Jewish and Muslim communities to slaughter animals according to their religious beliefs, which can involve slaughtering the animals without stunning first.
+Whilst the RSPCA them acknowledges that due to the religious association of this practice this can be a sensitive issue, it firmly holds the view animals should humanely at the time of killing and therefore be stunned prior to slaughter.